 Chesna Hinkley thinks that this command sheds light on the meaning of kephale.
 For, if this term meant something like ‘authority’, then this would make female slaves responsible to their husbands, rather than to their master.
 But this is an unwarranted inference.

-Eph 6:9 And masters, treat your slaves in the same way.
-Do not threaten them, since you know that he who is both their Master and yours is in heaven, and there is no favouritism with him.
+6:9 Masters, treat your slaves the same way, giving up the use of threats, because you know that both you and they have the same master in heaven, and there is no favoritism with him.

 Paul’s teaching here is apparently unique.
 ‘Only a few writers in the ancient world suggested that slaves were in theory their masters’ spiritual equals, (cf. Job 31:13-15) and so far as we know only Paul goes so far as to suggest that in practice masters do the same for slaves as slaves should do for them (6:9).’
 (NT Background Commentary)

-Eph 6:10 Finally, be strong in the Lord and in his mighty power.
+6:10 Finally, be strengthened in the Lord and in the strength of his power.

 ‘The section must be read in the light of the whole of Ephesians, as a call to live out the gospel of cosmic reconciliation, not as an appendix for those with a special interest in demons and spiritual warfare.
 Note that Paul has chosen to recast his message in the form of a battle address: i.e. he addresses the whole church corporately as an army, not singular saints.
 Lone soldiers are easy to pick off!
 Note too that Paul has a particular sort of battle in mind: one to hold a strong position.
 His exhortation does not prepare soldiers to make a quick moving attack (and the Roman soldier’s key attack weapons, the twin javelins, are missing), but to take a stand (11), to stand your ground (13) and to stand firm (14).
 They hold the crown of the hill, as it were, and the enemy must weary itself in constant uphill attack.
 The strong position Paul has in mind will be clear to the reader: it is our union with Christ (Eph 2:5–6), the head over all things (Eph 1:22–23), far above all principalities and powers (Eph 1:21), and the resurrection power of God at work in us (Eph 1:19–2:7).
 Even the armour and weapons turn out to be a mixture of God’s very own (cf. Is.
 59:17) with those of his Messiah (Is.
 11:4–5).
 And yet Paul shows no triumphalism here.
 The decisive victory won by Christ lies in the past and the very fact that believers now fight on Christ’s side is clear testimony to that (see Eph 2:1–6); but complete victory still lies in the future.
 In the meantime it is the day of evil (13) that appears to dominate the scene.’
 (NBC)